 As is the case for all activists who may have been spied on in Scotland, the answers to these questions fall outside the Inquiry’s remit which is limited to England and Wales.

-This challenge is very significant – and if the Court of Session finds in our favour – we hope that either the current Inquiry will be extended north of the border, or the Scottish government organises its own separate, independent and transparent public inquiry into undercover political policing in Scotland.
+We are appealing the decison of the Court of Session and we hope that either the current Inquiry will be extended north of the border, or the Scottish government organises its own separate, independent and transparent public inquiry into undercover political policing in Scotland.